 First and foremost, kit.
 Podcasting microphones are all you need as most of our recordings are done online (more on that later), so all you will need is a USB microphone.
 There are other types of microphones, but they require you to buy more kit – such mixing desks and more complicated devices that give you phantom power but none of that today, this is a beginners guide.
 So, yes, USB microphones.
 We realise that you are starting out, so we wouldn’t want to spend too much money especially when you can spend hundreds upon hundreds of pounds (dollars, etc) getting that perfect set-up.

 Below are links to few microphones we recommend.
-These links do click through to amazon, but they are not affiliate links, so buy on amazon if you want – or buy somewhere else, wherever is cheaper or works best for you.
+These links do click through to Amazon but they aren’t affiliate links, so buy on amazon if you want – or buy somewhere else, wherever works best.

 - Blue Nessie (my personal microphone)

 - Blue Snowball (a perfect entry point, many of our hosts use them and this was my first podcasting microphone)

 - Blue Yeti (blue microphones are generally a great way into podcasting and home recording)

 - SAMSON Sagomic Go Mic Clip-On USB Microphone

 If you are thinking “I’m not paying that for a microphone, I’ve got one built into my laptop – that’ll do“.
 I speak for the entire wider podcasting community by saying that just isn’t true.
 Call it one of the fallacies of podcasting, if you will.
 The linked mic’s above will give you a strong audio quality, a laptop microphone is weak, shallow, echoey, without bass, without presence.
 Basically, a laptop microphone is meat that even a dog wouldn’t touch.
 Invest in one of the above, they are also others but whatever you do – research any potential microphone purchase thoroughly.